 Individuals suffering from sinusitis experience a variety of cold-like symptoms such as nasal congestion and discharge, postnasal drip, sore throat, facial pressure and swelling, loss of smell and taste, headache, fever, fatigue and bad breath.

-Depending on the patient, there are several surgical sinus procedures available.
+Depending on the patient and their sinus condition, there are several surgical sinus procedures available.
 Below is a list of common sinus surgeries.

 - Functional endoscopic sinus surgery (FESS).
-This operation, developed in the 1950s, involves use of a nasal endoscope to open the natural pathways to the sinuses.
-A thin tube with a camera attached is inserted into the nose, and any obstructive tissue is removed.
-In most cases, the procedure is completed entirely through the nostrils, so no external scars are left behind.
+This procedure involves use of a nasal endoscope and instrumentation to open the natural pathways to the sinuses, and subsequently “improve” sinus function.
+In most cases, the procedure is completed entirely through the nasal passages (endoscopic), so no external scars are left behind.
 Swelling is limited, and pain or discomfort is mild.
+It is usually an outpatient procedure.

 - Balloon sinuplasty.
 In this surgical procedure, a balloon catheter is inserted through the nostrils into the sinus passages, and gently inflated.
 This causes the sinus cavity to expand, allowing for easier drainage.
 The balloon is then deflated and removed.
 This operation is minimally invasive, provides immediate relief, and results in a much quicker recovery.
 Many patients are able to return to work the next day.